 Five new vaccines were successfully introduced in the National Immunization Calendar: rotavirus vaccine (Since 2013, the share of rotaviral diarea from 40 5 dicreased to 12% (2016); Pneumococcal vaccine; Polliomielitis vaccine (switch from Penta to Hexavalent vaccine); Bivalent Oral Polio Vaccine (bOPV); Human Papillomavirus (HPV) vaccine in the four territorial areas of the country (Tbilisi, Kutaisi, Adjara AR, Abkhazia AR).

-Vitizens are provided with anti-rabies vaccine for free of charge.
+Citizens are provided with anti-rabies vaccine for free of charge.

 In order to ensure high quality, uninterrupted supply and balanced prices of vaccines, all vaccinations included into the National Vaccination Calendar are prequalified by the World Health Organization and their procurement (except hexavalent) is carried out through the United Nations Children's Fund Purchase Mechanism.